ncgr/lis_gene_families/scripts/perl/README.md

 This script will try to load all the files in the current directory as MSAs, using the filename as the name of the entry in the `feature` table and the name of the error file with "_errors.txt" appended on.

 ### Phylogenetic trees

+Similar to MSA files, files representing phylogenetic trees are only loaded if all the polypeptides in the tree are represente in the database.
+If this is the case then

 ### feature residues